pytonik/pytonik/docs/source/func.rst

-CURL
+Curl
 ----

-Pytonik curl is an in-built module support sending or initiating actions within or outside pytonik framework.
+Pytonik ``curl`` is an in-built module support sending or initiating actions within or outside pytonik framework.
 It enables access to API’s and return respond back to the application, in form of JSON, HTML, RAW data etc.
 In this case the use of curl module is to POST, GET,  HEAD, PUT information in internal or from external API’s URL using attributes like ``status``, ``reason``,  and ``result``.
 Whereby ``status`` handles response codes